Designing UI for a new feature

 Testing

-The UX Researcher set up an unmoderated test and both options performed okay, with 83% of participants completing the task, but this wasn't enough for such a core functionality.
+Both options performed okay in testing, with 83% of participants completing the task, but we wanted to do better for such core functionality.

-Users seemed to be looking for a way to actively apply or save the changes.
-And some of them were now not following the intended sequence, which added some friction.
+Users seemed to be looking for a way to apply or save the changes.
+And the component required users to make their selection in a specific order, which added some friction.

 3. Starting from scratch

-So I went back to square one and imagined what I'd have done if I'd been working on the component from the start...
+So I thought about what I'd have done if I'd designed the component from the start...

 Competitor analysis

-After taking another look at the user research and available analytics, I conducted some competitor analysis and saw a few examples of sites using progressive disclosure to good effect, following a step-by-step process and only showing the information relevant to the user at each stage:
+After taking another look at the available analytics, I conducted some competitor analysis and saw a few examples of sites using progressive disclosure to good effect, following a step-by-step process and only showing the information relevant to the user at each stage:

 And some other sites that used radio buttons alongside a clear confirmation button: